AdobeDocs/commerce-admin.en/help/b2b/account-company-create.md

 1. When complete, clicks **Submit**.

-   When the request to create a company account is approved by the merchant, an email notification is sent to the company administrator.
+   When the request to create a company account is approved by the merchant, email notification is sent to the company administrator.

    ![](./assets/company-admin-welcome-email.png)<!-- zoom -->